FuelLabs/sway/docs/src/sdks/typescript-sdk.md

-# Typescript SDK
+# TypeScript SDK

-The Typescript SDK supports common tasks like:
+The TypeScript SDK supports common tasks like:

 - Deploying and calling contracts
 - Generating contract types with TypeChain